I’m here today in praise of boring baby names.

 Don’t let that freedom become pressure.

-If you find yourself drawn to Henry and Josephine, that’s completely fine.
-Ava and Levi?
+If you find yourself drawn to traditional favorites like James and Michael, Catherine and Anna, that’s completely fine.
+Popular names like Ava and Levi?
 Equally solid choices.
 The important thing is that you love the sound of your child’s name, not that it earns gold stars from some invisible panel of judges.

 Coco Chanel famously said, “Fashion changes, but style endures.”
 That’s good advice in naming, too.
 If you know what you like and stay true to it, those choices will serve your family well over time.
 Often those so-called boring baby names are the little black dresses of the onomastic world.
 It’s foolish to overlook them.